nomadjimbob/mikio/README.md

   * `iconTag` : icon tag to use to engage the icon engine.
 Default to `icon`
   * `customTheme` : the mikio subtheme to use
+  * `showNotifications` : where to show site notifications for admin staff
+  * `useLESS` : use the LESS compilier or direct CSS for the mikio stylesheet.
+Some configurations have issues with the LESS compilier

   * `navbarUseTitleIcon` : show the site logo in the navbar
   * `navbarUseTitleText` : show the site title in the navbar